FINNISH ANCESTRY

 The Spirit of Finland

-Anna Maria Mård kept this picture as a reminder of the strength of character of the people of Finland.
+Anna Maria Mård kept this framed picture of Carl Gustaf Mannerheim on the wall of her bedroom, as a reminder of the strength of character of the people of Finland.

-Anna Maria Mård (Mord) was born on April 1, 1880.
-She was born in Harjavalta, Finland.
-Her home was on the shore of water, and as a child, in winter, she would happily ski a much shorter distance to school across the ice.
+Anna Maria Mård (Mord) was born on April 1, 1880 in Iisalmi, Kuopio, Finland.
+Her home was on the shore, and as a child, in winter, she would happily ski a much shorter distance to school across the ice.
 Her father was a coppersmith and may have had a previous Finnish name that was changed to the Swedish "Mård" due to migration and changing borders between Finland, Russia, and Sweden.
 My mother thought the family name was originally Tååskynen, though I cannot find any evidence of this name.
-Anna told stories of her youth to family members and she recalled that the Russians drove the Finns out of her part of Finland and the family members became refugees staying with relatives in Helsinki.
-The situation was very crowded and work was short.
-Anna had a brother who was in North America for a time, but went back to Finland to fight the Russians in the 1939 Winter War and was never heard from again.
-Anna came to Boston about 1897 as a young woman, aged 17, and worked for a wealthy family until she could work off her passage to North America.
+Anna told stories of her youth to family members, recalling that at one time, the Russians drove the Finns out of parts of Finland and some family members became refugees who were forced to stay with relatives in Helsinki.
+The situation was very crowded and work was scarce.
+Anna had a brother who was in North America for a time, but he went back to Finland to fight the Russians in the 1939 Winter War and was never heard from again.
+Anna came to Boston in 1899 as a young woman, aged 19, and worked for a wealthy family until she could work off her passage to North America.
 She was a tailor by trade.

 Herman Peter Alho registered for the draft on Sept 12, 1918.
-He was 43 years of age, a carpenter, and states he has a broken back and is therefore unable to serve.
-At the time of the 1930 census, Herman is divorced and living in a rooming house in Worcester Mass.
-He listed his closest relative as his daughter, Eria (Irja Esther) who lives in Canada.
-According to City Directories, Herman Alho lived the remainder of his life in Worcester, Massacheusetts, USA and died there in 1948.
-His daughter, Irja Esther, later of New York City, was married at age 23 to Benjamin Parkman McDaniel, a hotel manager in Manhattan, but was divorced and living in New York City at the Gregorian Hotel according to the census of 1940.
+He was 43 years of age, a carpenter, and stated he had a broken back and was therefore unable to serve.
+At the time of the 1930 census, Herman is divorced and living in a rooming house in Worcester, Mass.
+He listed his closest relative as his daughter, Eria (Irja Esther) who lives in Canada at that time.
+According to City Directories, Herman Alho lived the remainder of his life in Worcester, Massachusetts, USA and died there in 1948.
+His daughter, Irja Esther, later of New York City, was married on March 29, 1927 at age 23 to Benjamin Parkman McDaniel, a hotel manager in Manhattan.
+The couple were divorced in 1934 at Reno, Nevada, and by the 1940 census, Irja Esther was living in New York City at the Gregorian Hotel.
 Benjamin Parkman McDaniel died in Indiana in 1972.
-According to family letters, Auntie Essie married married a man named Joseph Salerno on May 13, 1942.
-She died November 22, 1964 in New York City.
+Irja Esther worked in Manhattan for a dentist as a dental assistant to wealthy New Yorkers who needed to and could afford to look their best.
+While living in Manhattan, Irja Esther, who was known to the family as Auntie Essie, met and married Joseph Salerno on May 13, 1942.
+Joseph was an elevator operator in Manhattan.
+Esther Salerno died November 22, 1964 in New York City.
+Joseph died sometime after his wife, Essie.

 IrjaAlhoAuntieEssie1

-After Essie died (Irja Esther Salerno), her sister Iris went to New York City to handle the estate.
-A Queen Anne channel back chair in wine brocade was brought back to Canada as Essie had left it in her will to her sister's son-in-law.
+After Essie (Irja Esther Salerno) died, her sister Iris went to New York City to handle the estate.
+A Queen Anne channel back chair in wine brocade was brought back to Canada as Essie had bequeathed to her sister's son-in-law.
 This antique chair, Anthony Jackson proclaimed while visiting, was the most comfortable chair he had ever sat in.
 This late 19th century chair was acquired by Essie when the Waldorf Astoria Hotel was torn down in 1929 to make way for the Empire State Building.
 The chair is cherished today by descendants for its provenance and for its connection to family.

 Esther A. McDaniel

-Irja Esther Alho, who was later Esther McDaniel, daughter of Anna and Herman Alho, and sister of Iris
+Irja Esther Alho, who was later Mrs. Esther McDaniel, daughter of Anna and Herman Alho, and sister of Iris.
+In 1942, she married secondly and became Mrs. Esther Salerno.

 IrisAndAnna